Azer0s/math-eval/README.md

 ## Math Eval PoC

-Simple C# project to test out some different lexer techniques for dealing with calculations in programming languages.
+Simple C# project to test out some different lexer techniques for dealing with calculations (that follow BODMAS) in programming languages.

 #### Todo